2021 Back-to-School Guide for Pennsylvania Public School Students

 In addition to understanding the legal rights explained in this guide, you can also visit your school district’s website for specific information about how it plans to educate and provide supports for students.
 Check your school’s policies to see if your children may have protections that go beyond the scope of this guide.
 And check back with us as we will continue to update our materials throughout the school year.

 The Education Law Center-PA (ELC) is a nonprofit, legal advocacy organization with offices in Philadelphia and Pittsburgh, dedicated to ensuring that all children in Pennsylvania have access to a quality public education.
-Through legal representation, impact litigation, community engagement, and policy advocacy, ELC advances the rights of underserved children, including children living in poverty, children of color, children in the foster care and juvenile justice systems, children with disabilities, multilingual learners, LGBTQ students, and children experiencing homelessness.
+Through legal representation, impact litigation, community engagement, and policy advocacy, ELC advances the rights of underserved children, including children living in poverty, children of color, children in the foster care and juvenile justice systems, children with disabilities, English learners, LGBTQ students, and children experiencing homelessness.

 ELC’s publications provide a general statement of the law.
 However, each situation is different.
 If you have questions about how the law applies to a particular situation, contact ELC’s Helpline for information and advice or call 215-238-6970 (Eastern and Central PA) or 412-258-2120 (Western PA) ― or contact another attorney of your choice.

-AFFIRMING & SAFE SCHOOLS, FREE FROM RACISM
+1. AFFIRMING & SAFE SCHOOLS FREE FROM RACISM

 Back-to-School Basics:

-We know that schools often fail to provide equitable, safe, and affirming environments for all students, but especially for students of color, who have been provided fewer educational opportunities and forced to do more with less due to systemic, structural, and individual racism.
-Alarmingly, incidents of racial hate and abuse continue in many schools.
-All schools in Pennsylvania must invest in antiracist education, develop comprehensive equity policies and practices to enable students to thrive, and ensure that responses to incidents of hate and discrimination address school climate as a whole.
+We know that schools often fail to provide equitable, safe, and affirming environments for all students, particularly students of color.
+Alarmingly, incidents of racial hate and abuse are on the rise.
+All schools in Pennsylvania should invest in anti-racist education, develop comprehensive equity policies and practices to enable students to thrive, and ensure that responses to incidents of hate address school climate as a whole.
+No school community is immune from the systemic and structural racism that pervades our country and culture.
+Educators and administrators have a legal obligation not to stay silent and to act to confront and prevent racial discrimination, including racist harassment in schools.

 Schools are legally obligated to ensure that students are not being denied opportunities, treated differently, discriminated against, or harassed because of their race, color, national origin, or immigration status.
 Schools must have policies and practices to prevent and address unequal treatment like discrimination and harassment.